White Tea vs Green Tea: Everything You Need To Know

 Weight Loss Benefits

 If you drink tea to loose weight, you're in for the long-game.
 It's not a miracle drink that can shed weight quickly in a few days.
 Instead, it's a very low calorie and nutritious drink that can manage long-term health.
 If you make tea part of your daily diet, it will help you maintain a healthy body weight.
-The key to success isn't about choosing white or green tea, but it's about discovering tea and determining which individual tea you'll love for its taste and flavour.
+The key to success isn't about choosing white or green tea, but it's about discovering tea and determining which individual tea you'll love for its taste and flavor.
 Only after you truly embrace the tea, you can sustainably drink it for the long-term and the results will come.

 Questions?
 Feel free to ask them in the comment section below and we'll answer your question within 24 hours!